 Methylxanthines are an older type of bronchodilator for treating COPD.
 They work by reducing swelling in the airways and relaxing the muscles that surround them.
-Methylxanthines are not used as often as other types of bronchodilators, because they can cause serious side effects.
-The most common type of methylxanthine is called “theophylline.”
+Methylxanthines are not used as often as other types of bronchodilators since they can cause serious side effects.2

 What are antibiotics?